Liquidated damages – don’t amend clauses in isolation

 The MOU provided that if Leighton’s tender was successful it would appoint Unaoil as its subcontractor and Unaoil would be paid $75 million.
 If, however, Leighton was successful and failed to appoint Unaoil, Unaoil would be entitled to a liquidated damages payment of $40 million.
 The parties subsequently amended the MOU to include a lower contract price of $55 million but did not amend the liquidated damages provision.
 Leighton later won the tender but failed to pay the agreed liquidated damages to Unaoil.

 The High Court held that the liquidated damages clause was an unenforceable penalty. $40 million may have been a genuine pre estimate of the loss that would be suffered by Unaoil under the original MOU but as the contract price was subsequently reduced by agreement between the parties this ceased to be the case.

 A liquidated damages provision requires careful drafting and detailed consideration of the justification for the clause at the time the clause is drafted and also if there is any later amendment to the agreement.
 This case is a clear example of the unforeseen problems that can arise when parties to an agreement amend isolated clauses in that agreement without considering the impact of those changes on the whole.

-If you require professional advice regarding amending clauses and the effect this has on related documentation then contact the author, Liz Appleyard and her team on 01908 306950.
+If you require professional advice regarding amending clauses and the effect this has on related documentation then Talk to Toller and find out how we can assist you.